Mahakb23/CraftAPI/README.md

 ## Description
 Hello I am Mahak Bansal...

+I am a B.Tech student.
+I like to read, write and code a little.
 This is Minecraft library for contacting the Mojang API.
 It features modern features of Java and flexible way of communicating with Mojang.
 Furthermore, this project is used for experimenting with Unit-Tests.